-Puerto Rico’s University System Threatened By “Slash-And-Burn” Budget Cuts
+Puerto Rico's Universities Could Be Crippled By "Slash And Burn" Budget Cuts

 Puerto Rico is facing an economic crisis unlike anything that has hit a US state.
 After selling off piles of triple-tax-exempt bonds to investors, it found itself completely unable to repay in the wake of its own economic downturn and the 2008 global financial crisis.
 The 3.5-million country was $72 billion in debt — more than every US state except New York and California.
 Its economy continued to spiral downward with no clear fix — the island on the brink of bankruptcy, the government desperately making cuts, and Puerto Ricans increasingly fleeing to the mainland in search of jobs.

-To stave off financial collapse, the U.S. government implemented a stopgap measure: a 2016 bill called PROMESA, the Puerto Rico Oversight, Management, and Economic Stability Act, which was enacted last year.
+To stave off financial collapse, the US government implemented a stopgap measure: a 2016 bill called PROMESA, the Puerto Rico Oversight, Management, and Economic Stability Act, which was enacted last year.
 PROMESA held back Puerto Rico’s creditors from suing the island for a period, averting financial disaster, but it also appointed an outside financial board to oversee the island’s finances.

 As a commonwealth, Puerto Rico is in an awkward position — it’s not a state, which has the full backing of the American government, but neither is it an entirely independent country.
 Many Puerto Ricans saw PROMESA’s financial board as an unwanted and self-defeating colonial imposition.